Commercialization of love: Outsourcing of care and love

 In her essay “Love and Gold”, Hochschild explains that nowadays the world is facing a particular global trend: care and love importation from poor countries to rich nations is increasing sharply.
 Professionals from the developing countries leave their workplaces for better job opportunities and higher salaries in richer countries, usually in Europe or in the United States.
 However, this trend widens the gap between poor and rich countries.
 Today, there is a parallel trend, in which care workers started to leave developing countries to care for children, elders, and sick people in richer nations.
 Therefore, due to the growing demand for care workers, a large number of women is migrating in order to find jobs as nurses, nannies, and so on.
 These jobs allow women to send home enough money to sustain their families; in the words of Hochschild: “migration has become a private solution to a public problem”.

 Half of the world's migrants are now constituted by women, who emigrate to find mostly domestic jobs.
 In this process, not only time and energy are involved, but also love; in this situation, we can consider love as a resource that is extracted from one place and "consumed" somewhere else.
 As reported by Hochschild : "If love is a resource, it's a renewable resource; it creates more of itself".
 Love and feelings are profitable resources, but we do not invest feelings, we find a new object towards to redirect it.

 The richest/upper-class families invite nannies to displace their love towards their own children; many families welcome the fact that the nanny would import her native culture values.
 They identify their care practices as more relaxed, patient and joyful.

 Love as a resource is not just extracted from poor countries and then imported in the richest ones.
 It is created, or rather assembled, with elements that come from both cultural environments.
-The love that nannies express, once migrated, towards children i is partially produced in the richer countries, and it is also the outcome of money, ideology, loneliness and yearning for their sons and daughters.
+The love that nannies express, once migrated, towards children is partially produced in the richer countries, and it is also the outcome of money, ideology, loneliness and yearning for their sons and daughters.
 The suffering of these women is not visible to the nannies’ employers; they just focus on the love that nannies show towards their children.
 Therefore, nanny’s love becomes a "thing itself.
 It is unique, private – fetishized".
 While objectifying a concept, we start to consider it outside its natural context.
 By isolating the concept of care from the context in which is produced, we unconsciously separate the logic of nanny love from the economic and capitalist context in which is created.